 - Salary packages – be prepared to pay more and demand more.
 Know your numbers before you start the hiring process.

 - Talent Marketing – no longer can you wait for a vacancy in a team and fill it quickly from the open market.
-Instead, you need to be marketing to build a talent pool encouraging people to engage or follow your company across job sites, career pages, and social media.
-Brand where people are looking and do not assume everyone knows your company.
+Instead, you need to be marketing to build a talent pool that encourages people to engage or follow your company across job sites, career pages, and social media.
+Brand where people are looking, and do not assume everyone knows your company.

 Sales Focus Advisory has extensive experience in consulting sales and marketing personnel and management recruitment.
 We specialise in assisting companies in finding the right talent in competitive markets during the great re-alignment.

 If you are looking to hire, please reach out to us to discuss the position you have on offer.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page to make sure you don’t miss new posts.

 Articles you may also be interested in reading: